-If the Commission determines that there is a violation of section 337, it may issue remedial orders that would exclude the products from entry into the United States and/or order entities to cease and desist from certain actions.
-Upon request, the Commission conducts enforcement, modification, and advisory opinion proceedings after orders have been issued.
+If the Commission determines that there is a violation of section 337, upon consideration of the public interest, it may issue remedial orders that would exclude the products from entry into the United States and/or order entities to cease and desist from certain actions.
+Upon request, the Commission conducts enforcement, modification, rescission, and advisory opinion proceedings after orders have been issued.